Express Quickstart

 You will learn the following:

 Learn how to integrate Clerk into your Express backend for secure user authentication and management.
-This guide covers backend implementation only and requires a Clerk frontend SDK in order for any of this to work.
+This guide focuses on backend implementation and requires a Clerk frontend SDK to function correctly.

 Install @clerk/express